-Christianson Grant Recipients Commit to International Humanitarian Volunteer Work
+Christianson Fellows Commit to International Humanitarian Volunteer Work

-Four grants were recently awarded by the InterExchange Foundation to recipients of the Christianson Grant and Working Abroad Grant.
+Four grants were recently awarded by the InterExchange Foundation to recipients of the Christianson Fellowship and Working Abroad Grant.

 Three of the four recipients have already departed on their respective journeys abroad where they will learn and work at innovative non-profit organizations in developing countries.
 The Foundation distributes grants of up to $10,000 throughout each calendar year and has awarded 65 grants since it began in 2007.